k-bru/RogueLists/README.txt

 Main Directories:
 All major files will be found within the "capvenv" (Capstone Virtual Environment) folder and its sub-folders.

-#contains templates used by the rogueapp module
+#contains templates used by the rogueapp module, this directory is where you will find most HTML pages
 RogueLists\capvenv\roguelists\rogueapp\templates\rogueapp

 #contains the main codebase for the rogueapp module
 RogueLists\capvenv\roguelists\rogueapp

-#contains static JS/CSS files used by the application
+#contains static JS/Image/CSS files used by the application
 RogueLists\capvenv\roguelists\static-files

 #contains the main project files and configuration settings